 You can get certified and registered through the American Registry of Radiologic Technologists (ARRT).
 Normally, you will get a credential in the area closely related to your studies, such as:

 - Nuclear Medicine Technology

 - Radiation Therapy

 After getting the initial certification, you can advance your career by getting additional certifications, such as:

 - Quality Management (new credentials offered through June 30, 2018)

 - Breast Sonography

-If you would like to be placed in a radiology technologist job within the United States, contact Desert Medical Careers at (602) 468-6300.
+If you would like to be placed in a radiology technologist job within the United States, please fill out the form below or call us at 602-468-6300.